AndrewSouthpaw/git-started-workshop/07_timeTravel/exercise.md

 # Exercise

-- [ ] Show the diff on two different commits.
+- [ ] Show what was committed on two different commits.
 - [ ] Navigate to a specific commit somewhere in the middle of your timeline.
 View your files.
 - [ ] Move back a commit or two using the `HEAD^` notation.
 - [ ] Move back a few commits using the `HEAD~#` notation.